Camera Gear for Travel: What I Pack in My Bag

 Camera Bag for the Bridge Camera

 I would love to recommend a bag to you for the SX70HS or RX10, but sadly, Lowepro no longer makes the particular bag I have.
 The closest I can find is the Nova 180 AW II.
-I am looking at adding the Peak Design Small Camera Cube for travel, since I rarely use the camera bag for anything other than padded storage in my luggage.
-This cube looks like it will hold my RX10 plus chargers and straps fairly easily.
+I recently added the Peak Design Small Camera Cube for travel, since I rarely use the camera bag for anything other than padded storage in my luggage.
+This cube holds my RX10 plus chargers and straps fairly easily.

 Waterproof Camera